Applications are closed. To receive updates about future HCAP programming, please sign up for our newsletter here.

 Program Description

-The Hunter College AANAPISI Project (HCAP) is currently seeking undergraduate research assistants (URAs) to participate in our Asian American Communities Research Program.
-URAs will conduct research with Asian American communities for the Summer 2024 session (June to August).
+The Hunter College AANAPISI Project (HCAP) is currently seeking undergraduate research assistants (URAs) to participate in their Asian American Communities Research Program.
+URAs will conduct research with Asian American communities for the Summer ‘25 session (June to August).
 The project must be supervised by a faculty mentor.
 Both the mentor and the URA will receive a $500 stipend.

 Through the Asian American Communities Research Program, HCAP hopes to expand research opportunities for underserved Asian Americans and other students who often cannot take advantage of unpaid academic/professional work.
 The program seeks to increase URA’s sense of belonging, self-efficacy, and institutional belonging as they build relationships with mentors.